Guide: deny-others rules

 - Start Broad, Permit Specific: It's often easier to define a broader

-scope (e.g., all TCP traffic to a sensitive zone) and then list the few necessary permitted flows indeny-all-except
+withinscope (e.g., all TCP traffic to a sensitive zone) and then list the few necessary permitted flows indeny-all-except. - Use

 Understanding Violations and policy_details